This week in the rainforest.

-We are very grateful this week to Hans Van Veluwen for this, his first wildlife contribution.
-Hans will be a regular contributor from now on and we look forward to getting all the latest news, developments and fantastic photographs from his treks and expeditions in and around the far north .
-(Ed Note: His impressive credentials are set out below).
+We are very grateful this week to Hans Van Veluwen for his wildlife report.
+Hans is a regular contributor to Newsport and we always look forward to all the latest news, developments and fantastic photographs from his treks and expeditions in and around the far north. we hope you enjoy them too.

 About Hans Van Veluwen